Safe Stocks for Retirement: Balancing Risk and Return

 Safety becomes a greater investment priority for most people as they get closer to retirement.
 That’s a good thing, because the goal of investing shifts from accumulating and growing your account balance, to protecting your savings and providing a means of withdrawing money to cover retirement expenses.
 Your investments should reflect that change of focus.

-For that reason, many retirees will look for safe stocks to invest in.
+For that reason, many retirees will look for safer stocks to invest in.
 These are often stocks whose returns have been relatively stable over time, have good fundamentals like low debt or higher earnings or have been in business for a long time and have a good reputation.

 Let’s explore the idea of “safe stocks” and how you can manage your investment risk as you transition into retirement and seek more stability and income.